dannsam/xenko-docs/manual/particles/ribbons-and-trails.md

 ![Diagram: individual quads](media/particles-diagram-quads.png)

-In the diagram below, a strip is created by connecting the particles and rendering the quad between the adjacent particles:
+In the diagram below, a strip is created by connecting the particles and rendering quads between the adjacent particles:

 ![Diagram: ribbon of particles](media/particles-diagram-strip.png)